Asian stocks mixed after Wall St rebounds from uncertainty

 BEIJING (AP) — Asian stock markets were mixed Wednesday after Wall Street rebounded, shrugging off uncertainty about a possible new attempt to impeach President Donald Trump over last week's attack on the U.S. Capitol.

-Tokyo, Australia and South Korea advanced while Shanghai was off by 0.1%.
-Hong Kong swung between gains and losses.
+Tokyo, Australia and South Korea advanced while Shanghai and Hong Kong declined.

 On Wall Street, the benchmark S&P 500 index gained less than 0.1%, recovering from the previous day's decline.